0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 - JPEG
 - GIF89a
 - GIF87a

+### Extensibility Helper 🔝

+Extensibility Helper streamlines the process of discovering and importing [BChecks](Burpsuite.md#BChecks) and [Bambdas](Burpsuite.md#Bambdas) snippets by loading them from a remote GitHub or local Git repository.
+Scripts can be filtered by keyword or tag and either copied to the clipboard or saved to disk for use within Burp Suite.

+The extension adds a tab titled "Extensibility Helper", with three sub-tabs:

+- "BCheck Store" - displays available BChecks
+- "Bambda Store" - displays available Bambdas
+- "Settings" - provides configuration options

 ### Logger++ 🔝

 Multithreaded logging extension for Burp Suite.
 In addition to logging requests and responses from all Burp Suite tools, the extension allows advanced filters to be defined to highlight interesting entries or filter logs to only those which match the filter.